bbooks · 2020 · 288 pages · English · with 122 full-page color and black-and-white images · €15 · ISBN: 978-3-942214-31-5

 For online orders, please contact the publishing house at verlag[at]bbooksz.de.
 For shopping in Berlin, please visit the bbooks store (Lübbener Str.
 14, 10997 Berlin).
 It is open Mo-Fr 2-5 p.m. and Sa 12-5 p.m.
 More info under b-books.de

 Born in 1972 in Kłodzko, Poland.
-Lives and works in Berlin as a critic, organizer, photographer, and co-publisher of Berliner Gazette (BG), which he has been running since 1999 together with journalists, researchers, artists, activists and programmers as an experimental platform in online and offline formats, including seminars, exhibitions, and annual conferences.
-Situated at the intersection of digitalization and globalization, his work focuses mainly on socio-political questions of the common(s).
-Most recent teaching assignments include a Digital Politics seminar at Bard College Berlin.
+Lives and works in Berlin as a critic, organizer, photographer, and co-publisher of Berliner Gazette (BG), which he has been running since 1999 together with journalists, researchers, artists, activists, and programmers as an experimental platform in online and offline formats, including seminars, exhibitions, and annual conferences.
+Situated at the intersection of digitalization and globalization, his work focuses on socio-political questions of the common(s).

 Organizer and curator of culture and media projects.